ultimus11/classify_anything/README.md

 - K-Nearest Neighbors
 - Neural Networks

-These algorithms are designed to be easy to use and flexible, allowing for quick experimentation and application to various datasets.
+These algorithms are designed to be easy to use and flexible, allowing for quick experimentation and application to various datasets!!

 ## Getting Started